Comprehensive Guide on Broken Authentication & Session Management

 Example: login ID user name and password.

-Therefore some code is generated with a unique identification number in the form of hash for that specific session which is a random string of 32 hexadecimal numbers such as 5f7dok65iif989fwrmn88er47gk834 and thus it is known as sessionID.
+Therefore, a system generates a unique identification number in the form of a hash for that specific session, consisting of a random string of 32 hexadecimal numbers such as 5f7dok65iif989fwrmn88er47gk834, and thus it is known as sessionID.

 Cookies

-A cookie is a small piece of data similar to the sessions, they are sent by the server to the browser.
-Thus this data is stored on the user’s computer while he/she is browsing.
+A cookie is a small piece of data similar to the sessions, and the server sends them to the browser.
+Thus, the user’s computer stores this data while he/she is browsing.
 Cookies have a short time period due to their preset expiry date and time.

 Cookies are classified into major categories but the most common one is –

-These cookies die when the browser is closed because they are stored in the browser’s temporary memory.
-They’re majorly used for the e-commerce websites so the user can continue browsing without losing what he put in his cart and finally able to checkout.
-The session cookie is deleted only when they are on their expiration date or when a user shuts down the browser.
+These cookies die when the browser closes because the browser’s temporary memory stores them.
+E-commerce websites majorly use them so the user can continue browsing without losing what he put in his cart and can finally check out.
+The system deletes the session cookie only when it reaches its expiration date or when a user shuts down the browser.

 To know more about cookies and session management read from here